Bye Bye Black Tie? Cruise Lines Keep Relaxing Dress Codes

 Dressing up for dinner is something that’s always been special about cruising.
 Ships are their own floating worlds and every night can be a party where people are dressed in their best.

-While the glamor remains, the formality has faded on many ships, as generations who have grown up in jeans take to cruising.
+While the party vibe remains, the formality has faded on many ships, as generations who have grown up in jeans take to cruising.
 And with airlines charging for checked baggage and cracking down on luggage weight, there’s more incentive than ever to leave gala outfits and dancing shoes off the packing lists.

-That’s led even the staunchest upholders of the formal tradition to loosen their ties, and many lines have now declared all their evenings casual, or they define their gala evenings as some version of “elegant casual” or “formal optional.”
+That’s led even the staunchest upholders of the formal tradition to loosen their ties, and many lines have now declared all their evenings casual.
 But that still means thinking of evenings on a cruise as special events and dressing up accordingly.
+Even the most fashion-savvy can be at a loss for what to pack for non-formal nights.

 The easy answer: ladies can lift up their casual look with interesting jewelry, higher heels, glittering sandals or an evening handbag and a bit of attitude.
 Gentlemen can never go wrong with a sports jacket or blazer over an open-collared shirt or polo.
 Generally speaking, save the T-shirts, shorts and beachwear for daytime.